ChristopherLu/chrislu.github.io/_pages/about.md

 navigation_weight: 10
 ---

-I am an Associate Professor at the Department of Computer Science, University College London (UCL).
+I am an Associate Professor in Robotics and AI at the Department of Computer Science, University College London (UCL).
 I delve into the dynamic field of **embodied AI**.
 My expertise encompasses developing autonomous vehicles and mixed/augmented reality (MR/AR) devices, with a keen focus on elevating their spatial perception when moving in 3D environments.
 My research unfolds across three pivotal dimensions:
 1. **Pose Estimation** – Determining the orientation and position of moving agents in space.
 2. **Mapping and Reconstruction** – Creating detailed and expressive spatial representations of environments.
 3. **Scene Understanding** – Interpreting and making sense of complex scenes.